-During the three months ended March 31, 2022, we recognized acquisition-related charges of \$4.3 million.
-These charges are primarily driven by severance and other employee related costs, legal and other professional fees, third-party services and other one-time charges associated with the Flexion Acquisition, which were partially offset by credits from changes in the fair value of contingent consideration related to the Flexion Acquisition and MyoScience Acquisition.
-For more information, see Note 15, Acquisition-Related Charges, Product Discontinuation and Other, to our condensed consolidated financial statements included herein.
+During the three and six months ended June 30, 2022, we recognized acquisition-related gains, net of \$18.1 million and \$13.7 million, respectively.
+These gains were primarily driven by reductions in acquisition contingent consideration liabilities due to adjustments to near-term forecasts for the applicable period during which the Flexion contingent consideration may be achieved under the Merger Agreement and due to the reduced probability of meeting the MyoScience contingent consideration milestones by December 31, 2023, the expiration date for achieving the milestones.
+These gains were partially offset by severance, legal fees, third-party services and other one-time charges related to the Flexion Acquisition.
+For more information, see Note 10, Financial Instruments, and Note 15, Acquisition-Related Charges, Product Discontinuation and Other, to our condensed consolidated financial statements included herein.

-In the three months ended March 31, 2021, as part of the MyoScience Acquisition, we recognized gains in the amount of \$1.1 million related to changes in the fair value of contingent consideration.
+In the three and six months ended June 30, 2021, as part of the MyoScience Acquisition, we recognized acquisition-related charges of \$0.1 million and gains of \$1.0 million, respectively, primarily related to changes in the fair value of contingent consideration.
 See Note 10, Financial Instruments, to our condensed consolidated financial statements included herein, for information regarding the methods and key assumptions used in the fair value measurements of contingent consideration.

 In June 2018, we entered into an agreement with Nuance Biotech Co.
 Ltd. to advance the development and commercialization of EXPAREL in China.
-In April 2021, we agreed to a mutual termination of the agreement due to the lack of a viable regulatory pathway that adequately safeguarded our intellectual property against the risk of a generic product.
-Dissolution costs of \$3.0 million were included in other operating expenses in the condensed consolidated statements of operations for the three months ended March 31, 2021.
+In April 2021, we agreed to a mutual termination of the agreement due to the lack of a viable regulatory pathway that adequately safeguards our intellectual property against the risk of a generic product.
+Dissolution costs of \$3.0 million were included in other operating expenses in the condensed consolidated statements of operations for the six months ended June 30, 2021.